Click to show/hide contact information.

 Reasonable Price: What a prudent person would pay for the same or similar goods or services.
 All statements must be backed up with documentation.

-• Need not be the lowest price available but is one which offers the highest total value to the University.
+• Need not be the lowest price available but it is one that offers the highest total value to the University.

 • A price that does not exceed what would be incurred by a prudent person in the conduct of a competitive business.